-Under 1%.

-(1) Each share of Series B Voting Preferred Stock entitles the holder to 7,500 votes on all matters presented to the Company's shareholders for a vote of shareholders, whether such vote is taken in person at a meeting or via a written consent (7,500,000 votes in aggregate for all outstanding shares of Series B Preferred Stock).

-(2) Based on 43,599,526 total voting shares, including 36,099,526 shares voted by the common stock and 7,500,000 shares voted by the Series B Voting Preferred Stock, which outstanding shares takes into account the Vesting RSUs.

-(3) Ownership includes 8,529,079 shares of common stock (including 250,000 shares of common stock which are part of the Vesting RSUs), and 1,000 shares of Series B Voting Preferred Stock individually and 7,470,483 shares of common stock beneficially owned by Luxor Capital, LLC, which entity, and shares, Mr. Goodman is deemed to beneficially own.
-Also includes 1,000,000 shares which may be issuable to Mr. Goodman upon the conversion of the 1,000 shares of Series B Preferred Stock which he holds.

-(4) Includes 50,000 shares which may be purchased by Mr. Jimenez pursuant to stock options that are exercisable within 60 days of the Date of Determination.

-(5) Includes 125,000 shares of common stock which are part of the Vesting RSUs.
+- (1) Each share of Series B Voting Preferred Stock entitles the holder to 7,500 votes on all matters presented to the Company's stockholders for a vote of stockholders, whether such vote is taken in person at a meeting or via a written consent (7,500,000 votes in aggregate for all outstanding shares of Series B Preferred Stock). - (2) Based on 44,115,932 total voting shares, including 36,615,932 shares voted by the common stock and 7,500,000 shares voted by the Series B Voting Preferred Stock, which outstanding shares takes into account the Vesting RSUs. - (3) Ownership includes 8,654,079 shares of common stock (including 125,000 shares of common stock which are part of the Vesting RSUs), and 1,000 shares of Series B Voting Preferred Stock individually and 7,470,483 shares of common stock beneficially owned by Luxor Capital, LLC, which entity, and shares, Mr. Goodman is deemed to beneficially own.
+Also includes 1,000,000 shares which may be issuable to Mr. Goodman upon the conversion of the 1,000 shares of Series B Preferred Stock which he holds. - (4) Includes 62,500 shares of common stock which are part of the Vesting RSUs. - (5) Includes options to purchase 60,000 shares of the Company's common stock at an exercise price of \$0.795 per share, which are vested in full and exercisable within 60 days of the Date of Determination.
+Includes 25,000 shares of common stock which are part of the Vesting RSUs. - (6) Includes options to purchase 100,000 shares of the Company's common stock at an exercise price of \$2.67 per share, which are vested in full and exercisable within 60 days of the Date of Determination.
+Includes 25,000 shares of common stock which are part of the Vesting RSUs. - (7) Includes 25,000 shares of common stock which are part of the Vesting RSUs.